OpetundeIbitoye/OpetundeIbitoye/README.md

 **Background:**

 I am a passionate PhD student in Information Technology, driven by an insatiable curiosity for the intricate world of science and technology.
-My research interests span a diverse spectrum, from the transformative power of artificial intelligence to the unexplored realms of Android software development.
+My research interests span a diverse spectrum, from the transformative power of artificial intelligence to the unexplored realms of software development.

 As a research assistant, I actively engage in conducting innovative research and crafting compelling academic papers.
 My academic pursuits are fueled by a deep desire to contribute to solutions that make a meaningful impact on the world and enhance the lives of others.

 My programming expertise extends to C++ and Python, languages that empower me to translate ideas into tangible creations.
-I am currently embarking on a journey to master Android software development, further expanding my skillset and enabling me to build engaging mobile applications.
+I am currently embarking on a journey to master software development, further expanding my skillset and enabling me to build engaging mobile applications.

 Beyond academia and programming, I am an avid reader, constantly seeking knowledge and inspiration from the vast expanse of literature.
 My fascination with science and scientific explorations fuels my thirst for understanding the universe around us.